Jacques Haitkin

-Jacques Adam Haitkin (born August 29, 1950, in Brooklyn, New York) is an American cinematographer.
-He is best known as the cinematographer for Wes Craven's slasher film A Nightmare on Elm Street.
+Jacques Adam Haitkin (August 29, 1950 – March 21, 2023) was an American cinematographer.
+He was best known as the cinematographer for Wes Craven's slasher film A Nightmare on Elm Street.

 Haitkin studied at the film school of New York University and American Film Institute, and graduated in 1975.
-He is well-known mainly as a horror film cinematographer, especially on films by Craven and Jack Sholder.
+He was well-known mainly as a horror film cinematographer, especially on films by Craven and Jack Sholder.

 He also worked as additional or second unit director of photography on The Expendables, X-Men: First Class, X-Men: The Last Stand, Furious 7, Teenage Mutant Ninja Turtles: Out of the Shadows, Captain America: Civil War, Kong: Skull Island and The Fate of the Furious.

+Haitkin died at his assisted living community in Portola Gardens in San Francisco, California, on March 21, 2023, at the age of 72.
+He died from complications related to ALS and leukemia.